blinfo/RegularExpressions/README.md

 ---

-<a name="swedish-social-security-number---improved-attempt"> </a>
+<a name="swedish-social-security-number---improved"> </a>
-### Swedish social security number - Improved attempt
+### Swedish social security number - Improved

 **Expression**: `(19\\d{2}|20[01]\\d|\\d{2})(0[1-9]|1[0-2])(0[1-9]|[1-2]\\d|3[0-1])-{0,1}\\d{4}`

 A somewhat better matching of the Swedish social security number. six or eight digits, an optional
 hyphen and four digits.
+Note that the first four non-matching numbers matched the initial attempt.

   _Matches:_